Checklist For Retirement Planning: Create and Maintain a Plan You Can Feel Great About

 If your guaranteed income is less than your necessary expenses, you may want to at least model a lifetime annuity in your plan to see if it is a cost effective way to give you real confidence in your financial future.

-Learn more about retirement income with these 12 strategies for lifetime wealth.
+Learn more about retirement income with: 18 strategies for lifetime wealth

 3. Can You Afford Medical Care?